 It is always interesting to talk to students about their preconceptions of General Practice nursing.
 Some think that their placements will be slow-paced and boring, expecting that there will be few opportunities for them to be hands-on.
 They couldn’t be more wrong!
-You will be able to gain a wide variety of experiences ranging from basic treatment room skills to long-term conditions management, as well as more specialist areas such as Wellwoman/Wellman checks, travel clinics and anticoagulant management.
-Turn up with an open mind…General Practice nursing isn’t for everyone, but you may find that it’s perfect for you.
+General Practice placements can offer a wide variety of experiences ranging from basic treatment room skills to long-term conditions management, as well as more specialist areas such as Wellwoman/Wellman checks, travel clinics and anticoagulant management.
+There are currently opportunities to see first-hand how practices are evolving to cope with the pressures of the Covid19 pandemic and embracing remote working.
+Turn up with an open mind…General Practice isn’t for everyone, but you may find that it’s perfect for you.

 DURING your placement